-1 Land grabbing and indexes: total amount of land grabbing (in hectares) for world, China and India.
+1 Large land investment and indexes: total amount of land deals (in hectares) for world, China and India.
 For each cell we reported the correlation index, with the uncorrected, the Bonferroni's and the Sidak's corrections respective p-values.
 We starred statistically significant values.